-Home ownership often provides individuals with their single largest asset and financial safety net.
+Homeownership often provides individuals with their single largest asset and financial safety net.
 All too often, however, stockbrokers and brokerage firms unwisely or greedily advise clients to take home equity mortgages and invest the proceeds in the stocks, options, and other securities.
-Alot of times this can result in a home equity investment loss.
-This can place the investor at risk of losing his or her home.
+Often, this can result in a home equity investment loss that can place the investor at risk of losing his or her home.

 Market forces thwarted the plans of many homeowners to reap profits by liquefying home assets to buy stocks.
 After investors followed their brokers’ advice and mortgaged their homes to invest in securities, real estate values plummeted when the real estate and securities markets crashed in the late 2000s.

 The end result was that homeowners who followed their brokers’ advice to mortgage their homes often found themselves owing more money to the bank than their homes were worth.
 And due to the suffering job market and poor performance of their securities accounts, many of these homeowners have had income declines and have not been able to pay their mortgage payments.
 These homeowners now face bank foreclosure on their homes.

 In addition to the fact that recommendations to liquefy home equity to buy securities may be unsuitable, brokers also often have a conflict of interest with such recommendations.
 First, they stand to earn commissions on the securities purchases.
 Second, if the brokerage firm or its affiliate is the lender for the home equity mortgage, the broker, brokerage firm or its affiliate will be compensated for originating and servicing the new home equity loan.